PrestaShop/prestashop.github.io/news/_posts/2017-06-13-prestashop-day-paris-this-week.md

 As you know, two community events are being prepared:

-* the Contributor Night, on the day before, right in PrestaShop's Paris office.
+* the **Contributor Night**, on the day before, right in PrestaShop's Paris office.
-* the barcamp, during the PS Day, in its own location within the walls of the global event.
+* the **barcamp**, during the PS Day, in its own location within the walls of the global event.

 Join us for community fun!
 You can [add yourself to the Contributor Night](https://www.meetup.com/fr-FR/PrestaShop-Paris-Ecommerce-Meetup/events/240083244/) on Meetup.com, and [suggest barcamp topics right now](https://docs.google.com/forms/d/e/1FAIpQLSfap99ZfFmiEK94P79lsBUcfpyGfc8lrY9LO-yt4_lWp6vH8Q/viewform?usp=sf_link) -- you can also suggest topics on the day of the event, if there are time slots available.